erikdubois/Ultimate-Ubuntu-Mate-16.04/README.md

 As described at http://erikdubois.be/ I try to get the latest of everything but on a testpc first mind you!
 This attitude tends to break things.
 You have been warned.
 But the best way to learn about linux.

-The first time I suggest you follow the steps in the article.
+The first time I suggest you follow the steps in this article.

 I have written several scripts to automate my installations.